×

 Restic timeout

-Use the Restic timeout for the following scenarios:
+Use the Restic timeout parameter in the nodeAgent section for the following scenarios:

 • For Restic backups with total PV data usage that is greater than 500GB.